Opalton: Demographics

+Education

+There are no schools in Opalton.
+The nearest government primary and secondary school is Winton State School (Prep to Year 12) in neighbouring Winton to the north-east.
+However, only students in the north-east of Opalton woud be within range of a daily commute to Winton.
+The alternatives are distance education and boarding school.

 Attractions

 Lark Quarry Conservation Park is at the end of Lark Quarry Access Road (23.0154°S 142.4110°E).
 It has the world’s only known dinosaur stampede site.

 Scrammy Lookout is in Bladensburg National Park (22.5554°S 143.1374°E).

 The Opalton Opal Field is popular with tourists as a place for fossicking.